SSAS or SIPP - a comparison

 This might suggest that the two schemes are essentially the same.
 This is not the case.
 Although the underlying tax rules are the same for both, the legislation is applied differently.
 If you need a pension arrangement to benefit your business, as well as providing for your retirement, you would probably benefit from having a SSAS.
 The differences between a SSAS and a SIPP stem from the definition of the sponsoring employer (the company) as contained in the Finance Act 2004.
 The definition applies to an occupational pension scheme.
 Current legislation allows investments to be made in the sponsoring employer, but as a SIPP does not have a sponsoring employer a SSAS has much more investment flexibility.
 Some of the differences are as follows:

 A SSAS, unlike a SIPP, can make a loanback to the sponsoring employer in a tax-free manner, thus giving increased financial flexibility to the business.
 In contrast any loan made by a SIPP to a member, or a person or company connected to the member, would be taxed.

-A SSAS can invest up to five per cent of the fund value in the shares of the sponsoring company (and can potentially own up to 100% of the shares as long as their value does not exceed 5% of their issued share capital).
+A SSAS can invest up to five per cent of the fund value in the shares of the sponsoring company, subject to ownership and taxable property considerations (and can potentially own up to 100% of the shares as long as their value does not exceed 5% of their issued share capital).
 It can also buy shares in more than one sponsoring employer so long as the total market value at the time the shares are bought is less than 20% of the value of the SSAS.

 A SIPP does not have a sponsoring employer so can theoretically invest up to 100% of the fund in the shares of any company.
 However, if the company involved is controlled by the SIPP member or an associate, the investment is regarded as being invested in taxable property.